Anirban166/GSoC21-Tests/README.md

 Medium Test
 ---

 For creating some simple custom positioning methods, I'm employing the general strategy to first select a single point which will demark the ideal spot for intuitive label placement in the considered geometry.
-By heuristics, this is often taken at the extremities of the gemoetry considered, and with the help of `directlabels::gapply()`, we can use functions such as `min()` and `max()` to obtain these points for **each distinct** categorical variable.
+By heuristics, this is often taken at the extremities of the geometry considered, and with the help of `directlabels::gapply()`, we can use functions such as `min()` and `max()` to obtain these points for **each distinct** categorical variable.

 <details>
-<summary> `gapply` reference </summary>
+<summary> gapply reference </summary>

 Function parameters: (with `inlinedocs` style comments/documentation)
 ```r